Lambros Liavas

 Records

-The most famous publication of the Domna Samiou Greek Folk Music Association.
-These Carnival songs with their ritual bawdiness – ‘sacred in the profane’ – disturbed the prudish devotees of tradition.
-The recordings (on CD and double LP) come with a detailed booklet analysing the pagan and ritualistic context in […]
+Carnival songs with their ritual bawdiness – ‘sacred in the profane’ – disturbed the prudish devotees of tradition.
+The recordings come with a detailed booklet analysing the pagan and ritualistic context in which these songs are performed.

-The most famous publication of Domna Samiou’s Association.
-These ‘sacred in the profane’ songs of the Carnival with their ritual bawdiness disturbed the prudish ‘devotees’ of tradition.
-The records (in LP and CD) are accompanied by a detailed booklet analysing the pagan and ritualistic context in which these songs are […]
+These “sacred in the profane” songs of the Carnival with their ritual bawdiness disturbed the prudish “devotees” of tradition.
+The records are accompanied by a detailed booklet analyzing the pagan and ritualistic context in which these songs are performed.

 This CD, published by UNHCR with an informative booklet, includes sixteen songs narrating different aspects of migrating to foreign lands: departure and life in foreign lands; the lives of families left behind; death in foreign lands or a return home.
-It marks a new direction to Domna Samiou’s music publications: […]

 This LP includes nineteen songs narrating all the different aspects of migrating in foreign lands: the departure and the life to foreign lands, the life of the family left behind, death in these foreign lands or the return home.
-This publication of the UNHCR, with its informative accompanying booklet, introduces […]

 Concerts